 USMLE Step 1 Study Schedules: 3-Month, 6-Month, and 12-Month Plans (2026)

-The overarching principle across every timeline: quality review beats raw question volume.
-A student who answers 40 questions and spends 60 minutes reviewing every wrong answer and the reasoning behind every right one will outperform a student who powers through 120 questions and skips review.
-Build review time into your daily structure before you build question volume.
+The overarching principle: quality review beats raw question volume.
+A student who answers 40 questions and spends 60 minutes reviewing every wrong answer outperforms a student who powers through 120 questions and skips review.

 Which Timeline Is Right for You?